Learning Particle Dynamics Subject to Rigid Body Manipulations Using Graph Neural Networks: Experiments

-We further validated our \textit{Full-model}'s generalization capabilities by simulating liquid pouring from the classic Utah teapot, which has intricate geometry.
+We further validated the generalization capabilities of our \textit{Full-model} by simulating liquid pouring from the classic Utah teapot, which features intricate geometry.
 As shown in Figure~\ref{fig:2jugs_tea}, the \textit{Full-model} (chamfer loss of 0.078) successfully simulates realistic liquid dynamics even for this challenging shape.
-The \textit{Ablated-model} (chamfer loss of 0.301) however, exhibited some leakage with the Utah teapot, suggesting a potential limitation in handling highly complex geometries.
+The \textit{Ablated-model} (chamfer loss of 0.301), however, exhibited some leakage with the Utah teapot, suggesting a potential limitation in handling highly complex geometries.
 The difference in performance may be due to the unavailability of object node $\mathcal{V}^O$ updates during the message-passing process in the \textit{Ablated-model}.

-Further investigation, including exploring longer training schedules for the \textit{Ablated-model}, would be needed to fully understand this behavior.
+In practice, since both the \textit{Full-model} and \textit{Ablated-model} offer similar performance in most scenarios, the two can be seen as complementary.
+The \textit{Ablated-model} is suitable for environments with rigid objects of relatively simple shapes, as it reduces computational overhead and memory footprint, while the \textit{Full-model} is preferable for scenes containing highly intricate geometries.